BradySBaker/Simple-Python-Game/README.md

-## Simple Python Game
+# Simple Python Game
-# This is a very simple python game to help me learn python in a fun and exciting way!
+### This is a very simple python game using the pygame library to help me learn python in a fun and exciting way!